roslyncode/clubwebsite/workshops/2018-19/Python1/readme/README.md

 	time.sleep(5)
 ````

-Now we extract the price from the `soup` object
+Now we extract the price from the `soup` object.
+The class parameter is the HTML class that contains the price on the website.
+You can identify the name of the class by using inspect element on the webpage.

 ````
 while True: